mmao95/OOD-Final/README.md

 Also you can use IntelliJ to open the OOD-Final directory.
 The main class is Entrance.java
 Once you open the correct directory, you will be able to run the program immediately.

+## Documents:

+To import a course, select Course -> Import course from file -> doc -> course3.json